10 Best HVAC Companies in Fort Atkinson, WI

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help decrease the work required from your house's HVAC system.

 • Keep your system clean.
-Keeping your condenser fan blades, grills, ductwork, and indoor evaporator coil clean enables your HVAC system to function effectively and lowers your risk of mold.
-The National Air Duct Cleaners Association suggests cleaning your HVAC system when you notice it starting to get dirty.
+Keeping your ductwork, indoor evaporator coil, condenser fan blades, and grills clean helps your HVAC system function properly and lowers the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your HVAC when you notice things starting to get dirty.

 ServiceCost